spray/spray/README.md

 // prepend authors' names with "Ms or Mr " val newJson2 = json.update(allAuthors ! modify[String]("Ms or Mr " + _))
 ```

-### Installation

-If you use SBT you can include _json-lenses_ in your project with

-    "net.virtual-void" %%  "json-lenses" % "0.5.0"

 ### API Documentation